GH-Tejal/aws-cost-optimization-project/README.md

 18. Then scroll down and click 'Add Permissions'.
 19. After that, you can go to the Lambda function page and run the code; it will display some outputs as shown below.
+    {{Note- If you have any error "Task timed out after 3.04 seconds" , Then follow the below steps: 1.
+Increase Timeout in Lambda Settings
+By default, AWS Lambda has a short timeout (3 seconds).
+Increase it to a higher value (e.g., 10-15 seconds):
+Go to AWS Lambda Console
+Select your function
+Click Configuration → General Configuration
+Increase Timeout}}

 ![lambda11](https://github.com/itz-mathesh/aws-cost-optimization/assets/144098846/193c1496-b9ef-4455-bb29-718f9497b86d)